-viii) General
+ix) General

-Development shall implement the applicable recommendations of the background studies prepared as required by Section 11.8.2, and generally conform to the applicable policies of Sections 8 and 4.2 of the Official Plan.
+Development shall implement the applicable recommendations of the background studies prepared as required by Section 11.9.2, including the protection or conservation of significant cultural heritage and archaeological resources where required, and generally conform to the applicable policies of Sections 8 and 4.2 of the Official Plan.

-11.8.3 Development Review - Severances
+11.9.3 Development Review - Consents

-Severances may be discouraged in this area because of its location on the Oak Ridges Moraine.
-However, severances shall be permitted when the following criteria are satisfied and in accordance with the applicable policies of the Moraine Plan.
+Consents may be discouraged in the Ballantrae and Musselman Lake settlement areas because of the location on the Oak Ridges Moraine.
+However, consents shall be permitted when the following criteria are satisfied and in accordance with the applicable policies of the Oak Ridges Moraine Conservation Plan.